-Hi and thanks for joining us this week as we look into Wide Blue Sound’s Orbit and Eclipse Kontakt based atmospheric sample instruments.
-These are twin libraries with similar GUI and workflow design but with contrasting sounds look to compliment each other well.
+Hi, and thanks for joining us this week as we look into Wide Blue Sound’s Orbit and Eclipse Kontakt-based atmospheric sample instruments.
+These are twin libraries with similar GUI and workflow designs but with contrasting sounds that look to complement each other well.

-This is a massively competitive sector of the market so its always going to be tough to stand out amongst the crowd.
-Wide Blue Sound has offered what looks to be a fairly standard loop platform with a unique workflow and space theme.
+This is a competitive sector of the market so it’s always going to be tough to stand out amongst the crowd.
+Wide Blue Sound has offered what looks to be a fairly standard platform with a unique workflow and space theme.
 These twin libraries are separate products, but close enough in functionality to be reviewed as a pair.

 Let’s get them both installed and fired up.

-Both Orbit and Eclipse are Kontakt based sample libraries sharing similar GUI design and functionality.
+Both Orbit and Eclipse are Kontakt-based sample libraries sharing similar GUI designs and functionality.
 With sound designers in mind, the libraries are intended for creating long evolving pad-like textures, though some quite radical results are possible with the synthesis controls provided.

 Each features a four-slot phrase sample player with envelope and LFO controls, effects rack and pattern sequencer.
 The libraries are played with a combination of contrasting samples and modulating effects to produce ethereal, slowly evolving soundscapes.

 Both libraries are NKS enabled so perfectly compatible with Native Instruments hardware.

 Both Orbit and Eclipse share the same front panel design with gain, pan, cutoff and res controls for each of the four sample slots (or “Orbits”).
 A simplistic LFO section, global randomisation and sample clone or shifting controls.
 Samples can be swapped around slots or disabled using the moon-themed toggle switches at the top of each strip.

 You will become familiar with the planetary analogy in short order, as everything is space themed.